 Native American Facts For Kids was written for young people learning about the Apache Indian

-tribe for school or home-schooling reports.
+tribe for school or home-schooling projects.
 We encourage students

 and teachers to visit our Apache language and